The Level Index

 Cash Conversion Cycle (Days)

 Cash conversion cycle = days inventory outstanding + days sales outstanding − days payable outstanding.
-DTC brands that dropship or use print-on-demand can run negative CCC; inventory-heavy brands often tie up 60–120 days of cash in product sitting in a 3PL.
+DTC brands that dropship or use print-on-demand can run negative or near-zero CCC (Shopify's own asset-light model runs about 1 day of inventory); inventory-heavy brands can tie up well over 100 days of cash in product sitting in a 3PL.
+Solo Brands' FY2025 10-K, for example, computes to roughly a 229-day cash conversion cycle.
 Pre-ordering and just-in-time purchasing are the fastest levers.

-Returns eat 6–10% of gross revenue — and most brands don't reserve for it.
+Online returns run 19.3% of sales, and most brands don't reserve for it.

-Source / sample: NRF / Appriss Retail 2024 Returns Survey
+Source / sample: NRF / Happy Returns, 2025 Retail Returns Landscape

 Revenue per Employee ($K)